lcs-djones/TGJ2O-S3-2025/content/Photoshop/Photoshop Tutorials.md

 - Add text and shapes to an image for social media
 - Adjust the space between letters
 - Add text inside a shape
-- Use a layer style to create hollow outline text
-- Transform text to match perspective in a photo

-**Add visual effects** (roughly 6 minutes completion):
-- Create a double color exposure glitch effect
-- Reveal a splash of color in a black and white image
-- Make a kaleidoscopic portrait with the Clone Stamp tool
-- Create a dreamy effect using a Blend mode

 **Composite** (roughly 6 minutes completion):
 - How to add an image